Sons of God: Translations

 "The Sons of God Saw the Daughters of Men That They Were Fair" (Daniel Chester French, 1923).
 This sculpture depicts the sons of God as winged angels.

 Different source versions of Genesis 6:1–4 vary in their use of "sons of God".
 Some manuscripts of the Septuagint have emendations to read "sons of God" as "angels".
 Codex Vaticanus contains "angels" originally.
 In Codex Alexandrinus "sons of God" has been omitted and replaced by "angels".
 This reading of Angels is further confirmed by Augustine in his work City of God where he speaks of both variants in book 15 chapter 23.
 The Peshitta reads "sons of God".
 Furthermore the Vulgate goes for the literal filii Dei meaning Sons of God.
 Most modern translations of Christian bibles retain this whereas Jewish ones tend to deviate to such as Sons of Rulers which may in part be due to Shimon bar Yochai who cursed anyone who translated this as "Sons of God" (Genesis Rabbah 26:7).

 Beyond this in both the Codices Job 1:6 and Deuteronomy 32:8 when the phrase "angels of God" is used in place of where the Hebrew says "sons of God".
-For the verse in Deuteronomy the Masoretic Text does not say "sons of God" but "sons of Israel" however in 4Q37 the term "sons of God" is used.
+For the verse in Deuteronomy the Masoretic Text does not say "sons of God" but "sons of Israel", however in 4Q37 the term "sons of God" is used.
 This is probably the root reading for the reading we see in the Septuagint.
-Chrissy M. Hansen argues that the lost Septuagint's original transmission was likely "sons of god" (filiorum dei), which was also the version used by several medieval theologians in Latin.
+Chrissy M. Hansen argues that the lost Septuagint's original transmission was likely "sons of God", which was also the version used by several medieval theologians in Latin (filiorum dei).